cramps-man/LBoL-CrampsMayumiMod/README.md

 ### Side theme - Haniwa types
 The 3 haniwa types each have a general theme to them, with some exceptions.

- - Fencer - Defence, Followups, Counters
+ - Fencer - Defence, Followups, Upgrading
  - Archer - Debuffs, Accuracy
  - Cavalry - Draw, Mana, Graze